 Personal hygiene is very important, including regular but gentle cleaning under the foreskin if it can be pulled back.
 Always leave the foreskin covering the glans of the penis after cleaning.

-Topical steroid creams or gels applied to the preputial ring may be useful.
+Topical steroid creams or gels applied to the preputial ring (prescribed by a doctor) may be useful.

 Phimosis persisting after the age of 2 years may be considered for further treatment, particularly if there is recurrent balanoposthitis or recurrent urinary tract infection.
 The options are plastic surgery or circumcision.

 One plastic surgery alternative to circumcision is called preputioplasty.
 This involves making a slit in the foreskin so that the foreskin can be pulled back more easily.

 Phimosis is a risk factor for cancer of the penis.

 Find a range of men's health services, delivered by local professionals today

 Paraphimosis occurs when the tight foreskin can't be replaced to its natural position because the glans swells.
 This is a medical emergency.
 Always check there is nothing around the penis that restricts the blood supply, such as a ring, rubber band or hair.